Lanceflare Photoblog

 Day 6 - January 4th

-We woke up around 6am, and I could tell it was cold outside, even though still being in the reassuring warmth of there thick blankets.
-I quickly jumped out of bed, open up slightly the curtains and went back to bed, spending a few precious minutes mentally preparing myself to get up and getting ready, seeing the light already pushing the darkness away, and the first patch of clear skies opened up.
+We woke up around 6 am, and I could tell it was cold outside, even though still in the reassuring warmth of their thick blankets.
+I quickly jumped out of bed, opened up the curtains slightly, and went back to bed, spending a few precious minutes mentally preparing myself to get up and getting ready, seeing the light already pushing the darkness away, and the first patch of clear skies opened up.
 That was my cue.
-Up, out and off to breakfast.
-And I will be very honest, Japanese breakfast can be an art form, literarily, more art and colours and form than substance, and looking at the tony grilles sausages with cabbage, eg and vegetable, I was wondering how this would sustain me for hours of bitter cold action?
-I doused everything in soy sauce and left little in my plate, finishing up with some hot coffee and probably too much sugar.
+Up, out, and off to breakfast.
+And I will be very honest, Japanese breakfast can be an art form, literally, more art and colours and form than substance, and looking at the Tony Goullas sausages with cabbage, egg, and vegetables, I was wondering how this would sustain me for hours of bitter cold action?
+I doused everything in soy sauce and left little on my plate, finishing up with some hot coffee and probably too much sugar.

-We were all gathering at the edge of the lake, checking our gear on the tripods which Daryl had setup at first light (same mojo here, be first or be last, this is a dog eat dog world!)
-And it was not long before the first, large birds of prey appeared on the horizon, settling first at quite a distance away, populating the higher branch of the nearby forest.
+We were all gathering at the edge of the lake, checking our gear on the tripods which Daryl had set up at first light (same mojo here, be first or be last, this is a dog-eat-dog world!)
+And it was not long before the first, large birds of prey appeared on the horizon, settling first at quite a distance away, populating the higher branches of the nearby forest.

-The first birds flying in, as soon as one of the caretaker delivered a sledge full of frozen fish food on the cracked ice surface, were the Black Kite: and they flew in in force, fast, in dazzling dive, being the first to also pick up some of the biggest pieces.
-Meanwhile, the ones which had been perched in the far away trees took off almost all at once, and an ave of birds of prey suddenly flew towards our position.
+The first birds flying in, as soon as one of the caretakers delivered a sledge full of frozen fish food on the cracked ice surface, were the Black Kite, and they flew in in numbers, fast, in dazzling dives, being the first to also pick up some of the biggest pieces.
+Meanwhile, the ones that had been perched in the faraway trees took off almost all at once, and an avenue of birds of prey suddenly flew towards our position.

-All those birds of prey were now flying around us, circling, diving, fighting it off, letting fall and capturing in mid flight pieces of fish, and never, ever, stopping once for a minute.
-This was an amazing spectacle, and predicted, the challenge here was discipline, e.g. knowing to select a scene of action, and shooting it, rather than shooting everything, everywhere and being overwhelmed.
-And although I eventually tried so, the first half of our session was very difficult and spent a few hundred shots shooting... basically at anything that moved!
+All those birds of prey were now flying around us, circling, diving, fighting it off, letting fall and capturing in mid-flight pieces of fish, and never, ever, stopping once for a minute.
+This was an amazing spectacle, and predicted, the challenge here was discipline, e.g., knowing to select a scene of action, and shooting it, rather than shooting everything, everywhere, and being overwhelmed.
+And although I eventually tried so, the first half of our session was very difficult, and I spent a few hundred shots shooting... basically at anything that moved!

-It was almost another 30 to 40 minutes of action, before the mass of feathers stared to get thinner, and most eagles flew away, or stayed at a distance, some back to the forest, but many still on the ice looking for anything, or finishing eating their morning meal.
+It was almost another 30 to 40 minutes of action before the mass of feathers started to get thinner, and most eagles flew away, or stayed at a distance, some back to the forest, but many still on the ice looking for anything, or finishing eating their morning meal.
 And this is when we saw it.

-All the way to the left below the main road where the ice and show were still covering the edge of the lake, a lone Ezo Red fox appeared out of the woods, and slowly made its way towards us.
+To the left, below the main road where the ice and snow were still covering the edge of the lake, a lone Ezo Red fox appeared out of the woods and slowly made its way towards us.
 Our group fell silent (more or less), and all cameras turned towards him.
-I quickly adjusted my settings and captured a few good shots, waiting for it to come maybe even closer.
+I quickly adjusted my settings and captured a few good shots, waiting for it to come, maybe even closer.

-At this point, a very inconsiderate and rude photographer (maybe from the same group as the incident on the Otawa bridge), jumped over the fence, when this is forbidden, and run towards the lake before plunging on the snow and shooting at the fox.
-He may have gotten a few shots before the poor animal, spooked out of its wits most probably, bolted away: never to be seen.
+At this point, a very inconsiderate and rude photographer (maybe from the same group as the incident on the Ottawa bridge) jumped over the fence, which is forbidden, and ran towards the lake before plunging into the snow and shooting at the fox.
+He may have gotten a few shots before the poor animal, spooked out of its wits, most probably, bolted away: never to be seen.

 We were angry and scolded him.
 He just laughed and said he did not think.
-And that really was a shame even in Japan, some foreigners were acting so inconsiderately!
+And that really was a shame,i even in Japan, some foreigners were acting so inconsiderately!

 I checked my camera shots, and was very, very grateful to have captured the beautiful fox on a few images.